 Devotees visit this temple to seek fulfillment of the following:-

 - Gain Knowledge

-- Kumbh Mela : It is the star attraction here and it attract crowd in exorbitant numbers, both domestic and international as well.
+- Kumbh Mela: It is the star attraction here and it attracts crowds in exorbitant numbers, both domestic and international as well.
 It is celebrated after a gap of every 12 years and on this auspicious period.

-- Navratri: It is held two times in a year- one in the month of March or April and other in the September or October month depending on the Hindu calendar.
+- Navratri: It is held two times a year- one in the month of March or April and the other in the September or October month depending on the Hindu calendar.

-- Shivratri: This Festival is celebrated with great enthusiasm people keep fast, pour milk on the Shiv Lingam and offers ‘Bail’ (A type of fruit) to the god idol.
+- Shivratri: This Festival is celebrated with great enthusiasm People keep fast, pour milk on the Shiv Lingam, and offer ‘Bail’ (A type of fruit) to the god idol.

 - Sangam (Where people take holy baths)